walterfreeman/ast101/homework.md

 use_math: true
 ---

+Here is your <a href="tutorials/thermal-radiation-homework/thermal-radiation-homework.pdf">fifth homework assignment on light and thermal radiation.</a>

 Your fourth homework assignment is included as part of the <a href="tutorials/keplers-laws/keplers-laws.pdf">exercise on Kepler's laws</a>.

 Your third homework assignment is included as part of the <a href="tutorials/the-seasons/the-seasons.pdf">exercise on the seasons</a>.